Manual & Documentation

 Examples - 27 preset example Galleries, most of which include detailed commentary about what the Piano does and how it works.
 These are categorized by preparation type, and are an excellent hands-on introduction to how bitKlavier works.

 Nostalgic Synchronic - 8 Galleries for etudes written by bitKlavier creator, performer, and composer Dan Trueman for his work Nostalgic Synchronic.
-Visit the Nostalgic Synchronic website for more information and the accompanying score.
+Visit the Nostalgic Synchronic website for more information.
+Sheet music included in the “music” folder.

 Mikroetudes - inspired by Béla Bartók’s Mikrokosmos, the Mikroetudes are Galleries built to be used in conjunction with short pieces written specifically for bitKlavier, with the intent of introducing users to bitKlavier’s features and preparations.
-Visit the Mikroetudes website for more information and the accompanying scores.
+Visit the Mikroetudes website for more information.
+Sheet music included in the “music” folder.

 The middle “Action” button in the bitKlavier menu bar allows users to add new preparations.
 Click “Action>Add…” and choose from one of the many preparations.
 Each preparation can also be created with a corresponding key command, listed in the Action menu for reference.
 The preparation will be generated at an arbitrary location and can be dragged, moved, and connected within in the Construction Site.